-No, the red edge peperomia is not toxic for felines.
-This plant is one of the non-toxic plants classified by the American Society for the Prevention of Cruelty to Animals (ASPCA).
-Aside from felines, it is also considered safe for canines and horses, too.
+No, the Red Edge Peperomia is not toxic for cats.
+This assertion is backed by credible sources such as the American Society for the Prevention of Cruelty to Animals (ASPCA).

 Can Cats Eat Red Edge Peperomia?